33-Year-Old Catcher – Atlanta Braves

 Kurt Suzuki Contract Information:

-Signed with the Braves in January of 2017.
+Signed a one-year, $1.5 million contract with the Braves in January of 2017.

 Suzuki is expected to sign with the Braves.